-If you have ever submitted (or read) an article to the freeCodeCamp Medium publication, there is a chance that your article may have been edited by me (or by another member of the team of volunteer editors).
+If you used to submit (or read) articles on the freeCodeCamp Medium publication, there is a chance that your article may have been edited by me (or by another member of the team of volunteer editors).

 It was in the summer of 2017 that I responded to a call by Quincy Larson, freeCodeCamp’s founder, for volunteer editors, to help edit technical articles submitted by developers from across the globe.

 And the past one and half years have been an amazing journey for me.
 I have learned a ton from the articles which I have had the opportunity of editing, improved as a front-end developer, and have improved on my writing.
 I was also named a freeCodeCamp top contributor for the year 2018, and started a developer community in my city, Warri Nigeria in 2018, which has grown to over 550+ active members in less than 10 months.

 If you are wondering how much freeCodeCamp has impacted my life as a volunteer, I wrote about it here.

 A new chapter begins with RunCloud